canonical/pi-gadget/README.md

 # Universal Raspberry Pi Kiosk Gadget Snap

-This repository contains the source for an Ubuntu Core gadget snap that runs on all Raspberry Pi boards.
+This repository contains the source for an Ubuntu Core gadget snap that runs universally on all Raspberry Pi boards currently supported by Ubuntu Core (Pi2, Pi3, Compute Module 3).

 It comes with a splash screen by default and produces a completely silent boot to be used in Kiosk setups (there is no login prompt and it is expected